trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/transport.md

 Lookup API!

 In order to use values returned by the SL Stop Lookup API, you should convert the values returned by the SL Stop Lookup API, in the form of `3BA1CDEFG`, into a number `ABCDEFG`.
-It is however strongly recommended to keep to the site ids returned by the `/sites` endpoint
+It is however recommended to keep to the site ids returned by the `/sites` endpoint where possible, as this removes the need for conversion altogether.
 {{% /note %}}

 ## Response